SiIv3r/UserSpeed/README.md

 ![UserSpeed Tool](imagetool.png)
 ## Bitcoin Donations

-If you find DodoScan useful and would like to support its development, you can donate via Bitcoin:
+If you find UserSpeed useful and would like to support its development, you can donate via Bitcoin:

 **BTC Address**: `bc1qje465lpcs06ccmywj4fer76zhpz8rgav905jsg`